taylorperkins/Github-Repository-Transfer/README.md

  Pretty straightforward overall.
 I encourage you to look in the `transfer.py` and understand what's going on before running.
  It's a very small file.

+ ### So now what???

+ Well, now all that is left is for the receiving account to accept the invites via email.
+And you're good to go!!

  Enjoi, and happy coding :)